Background pattern

 Ankylosing spondylitis is an inflammatory disease of the spine and long joints.

-2. What you need to know before starting to take Etoricoxib Teva-ratiopharm
+2. What you need to know before taking Etoricoxib Teva-ratiopharm

 Do not take Etoricoxib Teva-ratiopharm:

-• if you are allergic to etoricoxib or any of the other ingredients of this medicine (listed in section 6).
+• if you are allergic to etoricoxib or any of the other ingredients of this medication (listed in section 6).

-• if you have inflammatory bowel disease, such as Crohn's disease, ulcerative colitis or colitis.
+• if you have inflammatory bowel disease, such as Crohn's disease, ulcerative colitis, or colitis

-• if you have high blood pressure that has not been controlled with treatment (consult your doctor or nurse if you are unsure if your blood pressure is adequately controlled).
+• if you have uncontrolled high blood pressure (consult your doctor or nurse if you are not sure if your blood pressure is adequately controlled)

-• if your doctor has diagnosed you with heart problems, including heart failure (moderate or severe), angina (chest pain).
+• if your doctor has diagnosed you with heart problems, including heart failure (of moderate or severe type), angina (chest pain)

-• if you have had a heart attack, coronary revascularization, peripheral artery disease (poor circulation in the legs or feet due to narrow or blocked arteries).
+• if you have had a heart attack, surgical revascularization, peripheral arterial disease (poor circulation in the legs or feet due to narrow or blocked arteries)

-• if you have had any type of stroke (including transient ischaemic attack or transient ischaemic attack).
+• if you have had any type of stroke (including a transient cerebral attack or a transient ischemic attack).

-If you think you fall into any of these cases, do not take the tablets until you have consulted your doctor.
+If you think you may be in any of these situations, do not take the tablets until you have consulted your doctor.

 Warnings and precautions